A snapshot: schools in Bangalore considered (but not necessarily chosen) by English-speaking expats.

-Schools selected for full GSGI review are noted with next to their names.
-"Pending" means that we are planning to review that school.
+Schools with a full GSGI review are noted with next to their names.

-By full GSGI review, we mean the school write-ups that are completely selected, researched, visited and written by our own editors.
-Our final write-ups take the good with the bad, warts and all, but we look for a preponderance of good before we drill down for in-depth details descend on the school for an exhaustive visit.
+By full GSGI review, we mean school write-ups that are completely selected, researched, visited and written by our own editors.
+Our final reviews take the good with the bad, warts and all, but we look for a preponderance of good before we drill down for in-depth details and descend on the school for an exhaustive visit.
 We are aware of the other schools on this page and we continually add or remove schools, as deemed appropriate.

 Click here to read our full review of the Canadian International School